julzaza/wildwitchherbs/_posts/2026-01-20-spring-equinox-across-cultures.md

 1. **Clean** your space physically—remove winter debris, dust, stagnation
 2. **Offer** something to land or ancestors—bread, water, silence
-3. **Set intention for balance**, not abundance—what needs stabilizing?
+3. **Set intention for balance**, not abundance, but what needs stabilizing
 4. **Move slowly** into growth—what can wait?
-5. **Protect thresholds**—doors, windows, boundaries between inside and out
+5. **Protect thresholds**: doors, windows, boundaries between inside and out

 No invocation.
 No spectacle.
 Just recognition that balance is temporary and requires attention.